MoonOfKiwi/frontend-project-44/README.md

 ### Game "*Brain-even*"

 **Description:**
 A random number is shown to the user.
-The user needs to answer "*yes*" if the number is even, or "*no*" if it is odd.
+The user should answer "*yes*" if the number is even, or "*no*" if it's odd.

 **Run:**
 ```bash